diecknet/diecknet-blog/content/en/posts/2021/2021-07-09-Sharepoint-Online-Timezones-by-PowerShell.md

     # failback to 0 if not found
     $timezoneID = 0
 }
 ```

 I assume you are already connected to SPO by `Connect-SPOService`.
-The return value of `Get-SPOSiteScriptFromWeb` is a JSON String.
-The JSON looks like this:
+The return value of `Get-SPOSiteScriptFromWeb` is a JSON String, which you can convert to an object by `ConvertFrom-Json`.
+The raw JSON looks like this:

 ```json
 {
   "$schema": "https://developer.microsoft.com/json-schemas/sp/site-design-script-actions.schema.json",
   "actions": [